 Yes, Nigel Clare’s Menswear can’t be beaten for clothes, the food stalls on Chorley Market are steeped in history and pies.

 What is Chorley's best kept secret?

 The countryside around White Coppice, Heapey and Anglezarke

 Why should someone move to Chorley?

 Chorley is a traditional market town.
-It’s full of nice people, there are good schools and good transport links to Liverpool and Manchester with easy access to beautiful countryside.
+It’s full of nice people, there are good schools and Manchester with easy access to beautiful countryside.